-In Jesus’ day there were such intense processes in place to train Jewish men to be the teachers and religious leaders of the day.
-It was a rigorous and competitive process.
-It involved years and years of strict training, beginning as a small child.
-The men who made it through and excelled would be well respected and honored in the Jewish culture.
-They were the best.
-They were the brightest.
-They were called Pharisees.
-They were called scribes.
-And they were the ones who were in the most conflict with Jesus, and in the end pushed the hardest for Jesus’ death.
+In Jesus’ day there were intense procedures in place to train Jewish men to be teachers and religious leaders.
+Prospective leaders participated in a rigorous and competitive process that involved years of strict training beginning in childhood.
+The men who made it through were well respected and honored in the Jewish culture.
+They were called Pharisees and they were the ones who fought against Jesus and pushed for his death.

-Our City Impact School of Ministry is primarily a training in Christian leadership.
-We believe that the most important component of any powerful Christian leader is humility before the Lord.
-So during your time here, you will be challenged to join Jesus in the process of being downwardly mobile in life, learning what it means to humble yourself and serve the forgotten in the inner city of San Francisco.
+The City Impact School of Ministry is a training ground for Christian leadership.
+With a focus on humility before the Lord, School of Ministry students will be challenged to join Jesus in the process of downward mobility in life, learning what it means to humble themselves, and serving the forgotten in the inner city of San Francisco.

 WHEN IS THE CITY IMPACT SCHOOL OF MINISTRY IN SESSION?

-1) Summer Bootcamp: The minimester begins the first week of June and ends the last week of August.
+1) Summer Bootcamp: This session begins the first week of June and ends the third week of August.

-2) Nine Month: This full course begins the first week of September and ends the last week of May.
+2) Nine Month: This full course begins the last week of August and ends the last week of May.

-* If your college schedule conflicts with either the start or end date, please talk to us about it to see if we can work something out.
+* If your schedule conflicts with either the start or end date possible arrangements may be made.